flutter/website/src/content/ui/interactivity/focus.md

 : If you do, the widgets fight over managing the attributes of the node.
   That might result in an unexpected outcome.

-**Don't set the `onKeyEvent` callback on a `FocusNode` that `Focus` manages.**
-: To set focus to respond to a key event, use an `onKeyEvent` handler.
-  Surround the desired widget subtree with a new [`Focus`][] widget with its `onKeyEvent` attribute set to your handler.
-  If you don't want the widget to be able to take primary focus, set `canRequestFocus: false` on it.
-  Do this because the `onKeyEvent` attribute on the `Focus` widget can be set to something else in a later build.
-If that happens, the attribute overwrites the `onKeyEvent` handler you set on the node.
+**Don't set attributes on focus nodes without using `Focus.withExternalFocusNode()`** : If you want to include attributes on a FocusNode, create a FocusNode outside of the Focus widget.
+  This prevents you from unintentionally overwriting any attributes you set on the [`Focus`][] widget.

   This applies to a `FocusScopeNode` that a [`FocusScope`][] widget manages.

-### Tell a node to give up focus
+## Tell a node to give up focus

 The `FocusNode.unfocus()` API tells a node to "give up the focus".
-While it does remove focus from the node, note that you can't "unfocus" all nodes.
+While it does remove focus from the node, you can't "unfocus" all nodes.
 If you remove focus from a node, it must pass the focus somewhere else, since there is _always_ a primary focus.
 When a node calls `unfocus()`, focus can pass to one of two nodes.
 It can pass to either the nearest `FocusScopeNode` or a node in the same scope that had focus earlier.

-Which one depends upon the `disposition` argument you give to `unfocus()`.
+Which node Flutter chooses depends upon the `disposition` argument you give to `unfocus()`.
-To better control where the focus passes when you remove it from a node, you have two options.
-You can choose to set focus to another node or use the focus traversal mechanism.
-To find another node, this mechanism can use the `focusInDirection`, `nextFocus`, or `previousFocus` methods on `FocusNode`.

 When calling `unfocus()`, you can set the `disposition` argument.
 It allows two modes for passing focus:

 * [`UnfocusDisposition.scope`][]:
   The argument defaults to this option.
   It gives the focus to the nearest parent focus scope.
-  If the something moves the focus to the next node with `FocusNode.nextFocus`, the app starts with the "first" focusable item in the scope.
+  If then something moves the focus to the next node with `FocusNode.nextFocus`, the app starts with the "first" focusable item in the scope.

 * `UnfocusDisposition.previouslyFocusedChild`:
-  The `previouslyFocusedChild` disposition searches the scope to find the last focused child and request focus on it.
+  The `previouslyFocusedChild` disposition searches the scope to find the most recently focused child and requests focus on it.
   If no child had focus before, this disposition works like `scope`.

+To better control where the focus passes when you remove it from a node, you have two options.
+You can choose to set focus to another node or use the focus traversal mechanism.
+To find another node, this mechanism can use the `focusInDirection`, `nextFocus`, or `previousFocus` methods on `FocusNode`.

 ## Allow a control to receive focus